-TE, including the TE Swiss Entities, are committed to conducting business in responsible ways and address human rights and child labour through our foundational policies.
+TE, including TE Canada, is committed to conducting business in responsible ways and addresses fundamental human rights and child labour through our foundational policies.
 All TE entities are required to adhere to TE's policies, including the following (collectively TE Global Policies).